 Russia Today logo- CC via Wikimedia

-On Monday, May 14, RT put out a fraudulent map of the Arab world that shows the Halayeb Triangle as not part of Egypt.
-The map was the basis of an infograph published by RT highlighting the most powerful militaries of the Arab world in 2018, with Egypt coming at the top and Sudan at the bottom.
+The said map was the base of an info graph published on RT, highlighting the most powerful militaries of the Arab World in 2018, with Egypt coming at the top and Sudan at the bottom.

-In press remarks on Monday, Karam Gabr, head of the National Press Authority, said that RT is showing persistence in attempting to harm Egypt, and he called on concerned parties from all media organizations to boycott the Russian network.
+In press remarks on Monday, Head of the National Press Authority, Karam Gabr, said that Russia Today is showing persistence in harming Egypt, and called on the concerned parties form all media organizations to boycott Russia Today.

-On Friday evening, RT launched a poll over the sovereignty of the Halayeb Triangle, asking whether the land belongs to Egypt or Sudan.
-The channel then apologized on Saturday and took the poll off its website after Egypt voiced its denouncement.
+On Friday evening, the channel launched a poll over the sovereignty of the Halayeb Triangle, asking whether the area belongs to Egypt or Sudan.